 top of page

-Before we look ahead, let’s honour what’s already happened.
+Before we look ahead, let’s honor what’s already happened.

 These may not have been celebrated — but they mattered.